-Of course, this is southern cooking, so a dish must also taste fabulous to make the family repeat list.
-Cranberry Apple Casserole is definately a taste treat.
+Of course, this is southern cooking, so a dish must taste fabulous to make the family repeat list.
+Cranberry Apple Casserole is a tasty treat.
 The tart zing of cranberries and cooking apples doctored up with sugar (both white and brown) put this on the comfort food list too.

 How to make cranberry apple casserole